 The Maximizing Access to Research Careers (MARC) program at Georgia State University is an undergraduate research education and training program grounded in several of our research-focused STEM departments.
 Funded through a grant from the National Institutes of Health, the goal of MARC is to help prepare students from underrepresented groups for careers in biomedical research, starting with undergraduate research and moving directly into Master’s and PhD programs in related fields.
 The program pays tuition and a stipend, includes funding to conduct research at Harvard or Vanderbilt during the second summer in the program, and requires taking specialized honors courses.

 The Perimeter Research Assistantship program is for students in any pathway at Perimeter College of Georgia State University, with interest in pursuing Master’s degrees, PhD’s, JD’s, or MD’s.
-The program provides funding for part-time research on the Atlanta Campus with a faculty mentor in summer 2020.
-Applicants should be planning to transition from a Perimeter Campus to the Atlanta Campus in fall 2022.
+The program provides funding for part-time research on the Atlanta Campus with a faculty mentor in the summer.
+Applicants should be planning to transition from a Perimeter Campus to the Atlanta Campus within one year of participating in the summer program..

 D-MAP at Georgia State University is a Center for Research Excellence in Science and Technology (CREST) Summer Program funded by the National Science Foundation (NSF).
 The CREST promotes the development of new knowledge, enhancements of the research productivity of individual faculty, and the expanded presence of students historically underrepresented in science, technology, engineering, and mathematics (STEM) disciplines.
 D-MAP stands for the Center for Dynamic Multiscale and Multimodal Brain Mapping Across the Lifespan, reflecting the research interests of faculty and students to understand how the brain changes over the lifespan using various neuroimaging, data mining, analysis, machine learning, data visualization, and neuroinformatics technologies.